Poor ol’ Jimmy sits alone in the moonlight

 – Stephen Bishop, “On and On,” 1977

-There it was, another brief item buried in the Google News feed connected to Frank Sinatra’s centennial year three years ago.
+There it was, another brief item buried in the Google News feed connected to Frank Sinatra’s centennial year in 2015.
 The opening sentence instantaneously garnered my attention: “The first pop music concept album ever released, Frank Sinatra’s In the Wee Small Hours of the Morning is celebrating its 60th birthday this week.”

-In a time when the world continued to reexamine the significance of Frank Sinatra, this was but an infinitesimal, blip-on-the-screen item when it was published in December 2015.
+In a time when the world continued to reexamine the significance of Frank Sinatra, this was but an infinitesimal, blip-on-the-screen item when it was published that December.
 And yet, the aftershocks of a disc that was recorded back in 1955 are still being felt all these years later.

-A three-in-the-morning rumination on misery, In The Wee Small Hours of the Morning, captured Sinatra’s emotional nose-dive after he and second wife Ava Gardner’s marriage began to crumble.
+A three-in-the-morning rumination on misery, In The Wee Small Hours of the Morning, captured Sinatra’s emotional nose-dive after he and second wife Ava Gardner’s marriage began to crumble to dust.
 Despite its prevailing gloom, the disc’s influence became so widespread that it is now credited with setting the standard for all concept albums thereafter.

 Previously, Sinatra had made a name for himself by generating flashy, big-band-backed records beginning in 1939.
 In real life, however, the winds never blew in one direction for Frank Sinatra.
 They inevitably swirled. ”Being an 18-karat manic-depressive, and having lived a life of violent emotional contradictions,” Sinatra once admitted.
 “I have an over-acute capacity for sadness as well as elation.
 Whatever else has been said about me is unimportant.
 When I sing, I believe, I’m honest.’”
 Ultimately, In The Wee Small Hours of The Morning was nothing less than a 52-minute hymn to pathos.